flomesh-io/osm-edge-docs/content/en/docs/demos/prometheus_grafana.md

 ---
-title: "Integrate OSM with Prometheus and Grafana"
+title: "Integrate osm-edge with Prometheus and Grafana"
-description: "Describes how to set up an OSM-specific configuration and dashboards with your own Prometheus and Grafana stack"
+description: "Describes how to set up an osm-edge-specific configuration and dashboards with your own Prometheus and Grafana stack"
 type: docs
 weight: 25
 ---

-# Integrate OSM with your own Prometheus and Grafana stack
+# Integrate osm-edge with your own Prometheus and Grafana stack

-The following article shows you how to create an example bring your own (BYO) Prometheus and Grafana stack on your cluster and configure that stack for observability and monitoring of OSM.
-For an example using an automatic provisioning of a Prometheus and Grafana stack with OSM, see the [Observability](https://docs.openservicemesh.io/docs/getting_started/observability/) getting started guide.
+The following article shows you how to create an example bring your own (BYO) Prometheus and Grafana stack on your cluster and configure that stack for observability and monitoring of osm-edge.
+For an example using an automatic provisioning of a Prometheus and Grafana stack with osm-edge, see the [Observability](https://docs.openservicemesh.io/docs/getting_started/observability/) getting started guide.

 > IMPORTANT: The configuration created in this article should not be used in production environments.
 For production-grade deployments, see [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md) and [Deploy Grafana in Kubernetes](https://grafana.com/docs/grafana/latest/installation/kubernetes/).

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- OSM installed on the Kubernetes cluster.
+- osm-edge installed on the Kubernetes cluster.
 - `kubectl` installed and access to the cluster's API server.
 - `osm` CLI installed.
 - `helm` CLI installed.